iq-me/fastbill-automatic/README.md

-# fastbill-automatic
+# node-fastbill-automatic

 Provides easy access to `fastbill-automatic-api`

 This module is an early implementation of some features of the fastbill-automatic-api, based on https://github.com/iiiich/fastbill.
-Please let me know if you need some improvements.
+Please let us if you need some improvements.
 The fastbill-automatic documentation can be found here: https://automatic.fastbill.com/docs/API-Doku_FBA_V1-12.pdf

 ### Installation